How to use Scaniverse

 Yes.
 When you upload a splat for sharing, if you have the location set, it will appear on the map.
 Only iOS users will be able to see it on the map, though, until we bring the map to Android.

-Browsing and using splats
+Browsing and using scans

 In addition to sharing with friends and the world, you can use splats as the canvas for 3D games and other experiences using Niantic Studio.
 (For now, you can only build upon your own splats.)